 Candidate genes were added by varying the window size for each SNP up to 50 kb, 100 kb, and 500 kb upstream and downstream and by varying the maximum number of flanking genes on each side to one, two, and five.
 Given the number of additional candidate genes introduced at each SNP-to-gene mapping combination, FCR was calculated for each GO term at each window size (see Figure 5 box plots).

-Co-expression signal in relation to FCR was assessed by comparing subnetwork density and locality in each GO term at different SNP-to-gene mapping parameters for each of the three co-expression networks to random subnetworks with the same number of genes (n = 1,000) (Figure 5, top).
-The proportion of significantly co-expressed GO terms decayed at higher levels of FCR (see Supp.
+Co-expression signal in relation to FCR was assessed by comparing subnetwork density and locality for each GO term at different SNP-to-gene mapping parameters for each of the three co-expression networks to random subnetworks with the same number of genes (n = 1,000) (Figure 5, top).
+The proportion of GO terms with significantly co-expressed genes decayed at higher levels of FCR (see Supp.
 Figure 5A for absolute term numbers).
-The minimum FCR level for most GO terms was ~50% as the most stringent SNP-to-gene mapping (50 kb/one flank) approximately doubled the number of candidate genes.
+The minimum FCR level ranged from 1% to 80% across all GO terms, but for most GO terms was ~50% as the most stringent SNP-to-gene mapping (50 kb/one flank) approximately doubled the number of candidate genes.
 Two additional scenarios were considered in which signal was further split based on the initial co-expression strength: “moderate” (0.001 < p < 0.05; blue curve) and “strong” (p ≤ 0.001; violet curve).

 Despite high initial false candidate rates, co-expression signal among GO terms remained significant even at 60–70% FCR.
 Similar to the results with MCR, GO terms with stronger initial co-expression were more likely to remain significantly co-expressed at higher FCR levels.
 Co-expression signal in relation to FCR was also compared between GO terms split by the number of genes in the term (see Supp.
 Figure 5B–C), which did not differentiate the rate at which co-expression signal decayed.